kaczla/list-lm/data/readme/utils_links.md

 - [StarCoder](https://github.com/bigcode-project/starcoder) - Home of StarCoder: fine-tuning & inference!
 - [state-spaces](https://github.com/HazyResearch/state-spaces) - Sequence Modeling with Structured State Spaces, contains: S4D, HTTYH, SaShiMi, S4, LSSL, HiPPO.
 - [string2string](https://github.com/stanfordnlp/string2string) - The string2string library is an open-source tool that offers a comprehensive suite of efficient algorithms for a broad range of string-to-string problems.
 It includes both traditional algorithmic solutions and recent advanced neural approaches to address various problems in pairwise string alignment, distance measurement, lexical and semantic search, and similarity analysis.
 Additionally, the library provides several helpful visualization tools and metrics to facilitate the interpretation and analysis of these methods.
+- [Superagent](https://github.com/homanp/superagent) - Superagent is a powerful tool that simplifies the configuration and deployment of LLM (Large Language Model) Agents to production.
 - [surgeon-pytorch](https://github.com/archinetai/surgeon-pytorch) - A library to inspect and extract intermediate layers of PyTorch models.
 - [tbparse](https://github.com/j3soon/tbparse) - A simple yet powerful tensorboard event log parser/reader.
 - [Text Generation Inference](https://github.com/huggingface/text-generation-inference) - Text Generation Inference is a Rust, Python and gRPC server for text generation inference.